A unique and viable approach to establishing local food self-reliance and building stronger communities.

 One of the guiding principles of the Sharing Gardens is to Re-use and Re-purpose as many materials as we can - to keep them out of burn-piles, and the dump.
 This carport greenhouse was made with 100% salvaged and donated materials (we didn't spend a penny!)
 Such a beautiful demonstration of what the Sharing Gardens are all about!

 Here is a greenhouse we made using a metal carport frame, pressure-treated lumber and plywood.
-(Finished size - 10' x 20') We had a door and aluminum windows to use as well, though we've made vents and doors in other greenhouses by framing them with 2 x 4 lumber and covering in plywood, or plastic.
+(Finished size - 10' x 20') Windows and doors were all donated.
+You'll want to be sure to have windows at both ends that can open and close so your greenhouse doesn't overheat.
 We've assembled it entirely with screws, which makes it possible to disassemble and move.
-Someone donated the aluminum track (Spring Lock) to attach the plastic but it can be expensive to buy it new.
+Someone donated the aluminum track (Installing Spring Wire Lock Channel for Greenhouse Plastic) to attach the plastic but it can be expensive to buy it new.
 On other greenhouses we've built, we've used long strips of lathe to screw down the plastic.

 Finished carport greenhouse - side view.